twisted/twisted/docs/core/howto/ssl.rst

    If you've built OpenSSL yourself, you must take care to include these in the appropriate location.
    If you're using the OpenSSL shipped as part of Mac OS X 10.5-10.9, this behavior will also be correct.
    If you're using Debian, or one of its derivatives like Ubuntu, install the `ca-certificates` package to ensure you have trust roots available, and this behavior should also be correct.
-   Work is ongoing to make :api:`twisted.internet.ssl.platformTrust <platformTrust>` --- the API that :api:`twisted.internet.ssl.settingsForClientTLS <settingsForClientTLS>` uses by default --- more robust.
+   Work is ongoing to make :api:`twisted.internet.ssl.platformTrust <platformTrust>` --- the API that :api:`twisted.internet.ssl.optionsForClientTLS <optionsForClientTLS>` uses by default --- more robust.
    For example, :api:`twisted.internet.ssl.platformTrust <platformTrust>` should fall back to `the "certifi" package <http://pypi.python.org/pypi/certifi>`_ if no platform trust roots are available but it doesn't do that yet.
    When this happens, you shouldn't need to change your code.